haecker-felix/Gradio/README.md

 # Gradio
 A GTK3 app for finding and listening to internet radio stations.
 ___
-If you have any questions, want to discuss design or simply hang out, please join us on #Gradio:matrix.org (You can use [Fractal](https://gitlab.gnome.org/World/fractal) as matrix client!)

 => [Rust port / development here](https://github.com/haecker-felix/Gradio/tree/rust_port)
 ___